BagusAK95/amartha_test/README.md

-# Amartha - Code Test
+# Amartha - Coding Assessment

 This project is a backend service for managing loans and investments, designed with a clean architecture approach.
 It handles operations related to borrowers, investors, employees, loans, and investments, including email notifications and agreement file generation.